Your Helpful Guide to Safe Medications During Pregnancy

 Antacids

-Antacids don’t stop the stomach acid production, they just neutralize it.
+Antacids don’t stop stomach acid production, they just neutralize it.
 They provide fast relief and are suggested as the first option if lifestyle changes don’t work.

 Ingredients in antacids include magnesium, aluminum, or calcium salts.